 The most commonly used materials for vector engraving are metal, wood, cork, paper and plastic.

 If you are looking to achieve a 3D image, then you should go with raster images.
 Raster engraving works well with designs that require different depths of engraving.
 With raster engraving, you can engrave precise and intricate details onto your material.
-This is in fact the main reason why raster engraving is more time
+This is in fact the main reason why raster engraving is more time.

-Examples of raster engravings projects
+Examples of raster engraving projects